sonipa/doug/README.md

 ### Doug

+![Doug](https://s3.amazonaws.com/sonipa/doug.jpg "Doug")

 The Doug project is a pattern for managing vector sprites.
 The goal here is to bring them to life.
 Once this part is done, we'll focus on integrating @Animate.

-![Doug](https://s3.amazonaws.com/sonipa/doug.jpg "Doug")

-Each vector sprite is made of three things:
+Each vector sprite is made of three parts:

 * One Typescript file
 * One CSS stylesheet